jonsamp/date-streaks/README.md

 #### Example

-Let's assume today is 1/10/2018.
-But want to get a track record for the current week with end date 1/13/2018.
+Let's get a track record for the days preceeding 1/13/2018.

 ```js
 import { trackRecord } from 'date-streaks';